History

 Co-curricular, Enrichment, Extension and Support

-• Lectures and seminars are led by leading university academics.
+- Visits to Historically important venues are organised.
 These are designed to challenge and enrich all students and provide them with the most current thinking on their subject

 Many students go on to read History or related subjects such as War Studies and International Relations at university.
 More generally, History A Level is excellent preparation for a wide range of degree courses and careers, particularly Law, Business and the Media.